University of Minnesota One Stop

 - We work with students to coordinate access to other campus resources (housing, dining, etc.) and offer guidance & support to students

-Students in need of short term financial assistance can submit a request to be eligible to receive emergency funding through the college's own emergency fund, and through other funds available to all university students.
-Emergency funds are meant to provide assistance to short-term, unforeseen financial needs (eg. housing, transportation, technology) - they are not meant to replace students' primary source of funding their education.
+Students in need of short-term financial assistance can submit a request to be eligible to receive emergency funding through the college's own emergency fund, and through other funds available to all university students.
+Emergency funds are meant to provide assistance to short-term, unforeseen financial needs (eg. housing, transportation, technology) - they are not meant to replace students' primary source of funding for their education.

 Note that international students can seek emergency funding via ISS independently of this process.

 Students can request emergency funds in two ways: